esciencecenter-digital-skills/lesson-modelling/_episodes/03-ODEs.md

 objectives:
 - "Understand minimal ODE solving using Malthusian growth as an example"
 - "Understand parameters using the logistic growth model as an example"
-- "Understand ODE systems solvng using an epidemiological model"
 keypoints:
-- "Ordinary differential equations"
+- "Ordinary differential equations without parameters"
-- "Systems of ordinary differential equations"
+- "Ordinary differential equations with parameters"
 ---

-# Test

-Inline $ x^3 $ equation.
-Independent equation:

-$$
-\sin(\pi)
-$$

 # Prerequisites